 Since that time, the income of travel agents has risen and there is now a serious shortage of qualified vacation agents, particularly those that cater to upscale overseas travel.
 Tour Operators take a much larger financial risk than travel agents who simply act, for the most part, as intermediaries in the booking of other people’s products.
 They are the distribution channel for the tour operator.

 We certainly think that a discussion of the financial stability of any company you work with is appropriate although asking for a written accounting statement might be a tad much.
+You will get the best accounting service which is Available via infinit accounting.
 It is good to know if any funds paid to a travel agent are kept in escrow until the time you travel.
 Here are four questions you should ask any travel agent with whom you are considering a relationship:

 01 – How do I know that you are placing my interests ahead of those of your agency’s financial interests?